PrajaktaSathe/Python/README.md

 20. **DSA Telegram Bot** - A project in Python which helps in DSA preparation by helping with resources for practice and studying concepts.

+21. **Random Option Chooser - A simple project that gets some different options from the user and gives back a randomly chosen one to the user.**

 ## Can I contribute?

 Yes!
 You can definitely contribute here :smile:!